chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ## Components of the attack

-- `192.168.0.134` - `ws01.lab.local` - The victim host
+- `192.168.0.134` - `ws01.lab.local` - The target host
 - `192.168.0.20` - `kali01` - Attacker host
 - `192.168.0.1` - The default gateway

 I found a [useful diagram](http://downloads.jordan2000.com/splunk/Splunk-Common-Network-Ports-ver1.6.png) that displays some of the Splunk components and what ports they use for communication.
 Most of it is beyond the scope of this simple demo, but it's worth taking a look at it to get familiar with Splunk infrastructure.

-## Preparing the victim
+## Preparing the target

-In a real scenario you will not have access to the victim (duh).
+In a real scenario you will not have access to the target (duh).
 I included this section so you can replicate the attack in your lab.

 Install the Splunk Universal Forwarder (UF) with [Choco](https://chocolatey.org/)